cash for college

 A person seeking a college scholarship can never start too early.
 But you can start too late.
 If you are still in high school, search and apply now.
 If you are in college, start researching college scholarships now for the next college term.

-Keep your grade average high.
 The higher your GPA, the better results you will have for college scholarships.

 Look in your own backyard.
 Your city, town, or community has many businesses and organizations that offer college scholarships to local students.
 The benefit of a local college scholarships is that you can have easy access to them.